bazbt3/bazbt3.github.io/_posts/2016-08-18-Bhagavadgita.md

 Now it must be said, I carried on clearing the growth and disturbed another small frog.
 Then another.
 Three unique frogs, with one thing in common…

-Today a human, the same human who'd previously followed their lives to flourish undisturbed, arrived with a big chopper and casually destroyed their habitat.
+Today a human, the same human who'd previously allowed their lives to flourish undisturbed, arrived with a big chopper and casually destroyed their habitat.

 ---